2001 Major League Baseball postseason: (AL2) New York Yankees vs. (NL2) Arizona Diamondbacks

-Game 7 was the most memorable contest of the series - the Diamondbacks scored first in the bottom of the sixth to go up 1–0.
+Game 7 was the most memorable contest of the series - in the first World Series Game 7 for the Yankees since 1964, the Diamondbacks scored first in the bottom of the sixth to go up 1–0.
 Then the Yankees scored two runs in the top of the seventh and eighth innings to take the lead.
 In the bottom of the ninth, the Yankees were two outs away from securing a fourth straight title, however the Diamondbacks tied the game at two runs each, handing Yankees closer Mariano Rivera his first blown save in four years.
 The series then ended with a walk-off, bases-loaded bloop single by Luis Gonzalez to clinch the title for Arizona.
-This was the first World Series since 1991 in which neither team won a game on the road.
+As a result of the Diamondbacks’ victory, Randy Johnson became the first pitcher to win three World Series games since Mickey Lolich did so in 1968, and was the last to do so until Yoshinobu Yamamoto in 2025, though like Yamamoto, Johnson pitched fewer innings and only got his third win in relief.
+This was the first World Series since 1991 in which neither team won a game on the road, and the last time it has occurred to date.

 This was the first (and only) championship of the four major North American sports leagues won by a Phoenix-based team.
 The NBA’s Phoenix Suns reached the NBA Finals three times in their history - 1976, 1993, and 2021, but lost each time in six games.
 The NFL’s Arizona Cardinals reached the Super Bowl in 2009, but narrowly lost.
 The NHL's Arizona Coyotes never reached the Stanley Cup Final and eventually moved to Salt Lake City to become the Utah Mammoth.
 To date, no other professional sports team from Phoenix has won a championship.
 The Diamondbacks would eventually return to the World Series in 2023 as part of a Cinderella playoff run as the NL’s sixth seed, but they would lose to the Texas Rangers in five games.